w-bonelli/w-bonelli.github.io/_posts/2019-11-25-opening-words.md

 > "the bottom level, though 100 percent responsible for what is happening, is nonetheless irrelevant to what happens."[^4]

-Consider his own example: primes.
-Their nature &mdash; that is, the strategy for their detection &mdash; can be communicated regardless of transmission language and computational substrate.
-Standard English, Brainfuck, or pig latin: it matters not which.
+His example is primes.
+Their nature &mdash; the strategy for their detection &mdash; is communicable regardless of transmission language and can be realized in silicon and grey matter alike.

 How?
 It did not all begin between Euclid's ears.
 Perhaps with a grunt some hundred thousand years ago: humanity's first word, so to speak.
 Which one was that?

 Some words are sharp: they have a point.
-Where is it?
+Where?
 They point fingers.
 Cartwright cautions:

 > “The fundamental laws of physics do not describe true facts about reality.
 Rendered as descriptions of facts, they are false; amended to be true, they lose... explanatory force.”[^5]

-According to [Box](https://en.wikipedia.org/wiki/All_models_are_wrong) and Lucěno,
+Per [Box](https://en.wikipedia.org/wiki/All_models_are_wrong) and Lucěno,

 > "any model is at best a useful fiction...
 Nevertheless enormous progress has been made by entertaining such fictions and using them as approximations."[^6]

-Affirms Morton:
+Writes Morton:

 > "The first task is to abolish the idea of the possibility of a metalanguage that could account for things while remaining uncontaminated by them... [but] some metaphors are better than others."[^7]

-How ought one define the thing which itself must make up the definition?
+How to define the which must make up the definition?
 Nietzsche warned:

 > "The 'thing in itself' is quite incomprehensible to the creators of language and not at all worth aiming for."[^1]

-Heidegger tried anyway (it is form, not object, which is of interest):
+Heidegger tried anyway:

 > "We are now no longer interpreting [X] in terms of [Y], nor comparing it with [Z]...
 Although we dealt directly with [X] itself &mdash; indeed precisely because of this &mdash; we have shirked in the face of [X].
 We have indeed not spoken of other things... but of [X] yet not directly and concretely from *out of it*, but *about it*."[^8]